Acamprosate for Alcohol Abuse: Does It Work?

 • Family History — Some individuals may be genetically predisposed to alcohol addiction.
 This means that a history of alcoholism in the family can make a person more likely to develop the condition.
 Likewise, one’s upbringing can also predispose a person to alcoholism.

 It’s important to remember that these factors do not determine whether someone will develop an alcohol use disorder, but they are associated with an increased risk.
 Just because someone has these risk factors doesn’t mean they will necessarily develop an addiction, and likewise, people without these risk factors can still develop AUD.
+If you or someone else may be struggling with alcohol abuse, please seek professional help.

 Alcohol Addiction Treatment

+If you or a loved one are struggling with alcoholism, you don’t have to face it alone.
 We at Aliya Health Group seek to be a beacon, resource, and partner for those struggling with alcohol addiction.
 We offer affordable and compassionate alcohol addiction treatment, with alcoholism treatment centers all over the country.

 Partial Hospitalization